In this tutorial, you will learn how to configure the Surfshark VPN tunnel on your OpenWRT router.

 iptables -I forwarding_rule -j REJECT

-Afterwards, you can check if your connection was successful by following this guide.
+Afterward, you can check if your connection was successful by checking out this guide.

-In some cases OpenVPN hangs with log message like (couldn't resolve host ...).
-In this case a tunnel stays up, but the connection is lost.
+In some cases, OpenVPN hangs with log messages like (couldn't resolve host ...).
+In this case, a tunnel stays up, but the connection is lost.
 It should be reconnected manually, with the following script /etc/openvpn/reconnect.sh, which is added to /etc/rc.local as:

 while sleep 50; do